Glen Smith Photoshop logo

 R

 Rotate tool.
 Then click and drag to rotate the image.
-Useful when hand painting.
+Very useful when hand painting.

 Reset the Rotate tool to regular view.